zpl-c/librg/README.md

 ## What is new
 (Comparing to the previous, obsolete version of librg)

-- Single header library format, pure c implementation, and reduced number of depdendencies.
+- Single header library format, pure c implementation, and reduced number of dependencies.
 - Changes in method naming.
 All types, functions, defines, etc always start with prefix `librg_`.
 - Shared entity ids for all server-created entities.
 - New, more robust event system design, with wrapping event struct and event rejection.